patrickjwoods/blog/_posts/2015-01-02-books-my-friends-think-i-should-read.markdown

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 <br>
-And thankfully, within an hour or so, I had more than a dozen recommendations for friends and strangers alike.
-So here's the list (in chronological order):
+And thankfully, within an hour or so, I had more than a dozen recommendations from friends and strangers alike.
+It's a great mix of fiction and nonfiction, with challenging reads on topics ranging from creativity to productivity to philosophy.

+Without further adieu, here's the list (in chronological order):

 <!--more-->